Medical Herbalist MNIMH

-The initial consultation involves the gathering of all the relevant information that the herbalist needs.
+The first consultation involves gathering the relevant information that the herbalist needs.
 This may include a clinical examination as appropriate.
 Any recent lab testing results can also help.
 Further testing might be recommended if necessary.

 There should be a discussion about the important points and agreement on a suggested treatment program.
-For instance, in a herbal consultation where I am learning more about your health, we will discuss what your goals are and the best possible approach to achieve them.
-I will then create a bespoke herbal program for you that will help you achieve your health and wellbeing goals.
+For instance, in a herbal consultation where I am learning more about your health, we will discuss your goals and the best possible approach to achieving them.
+Your bespoke herbal program will usually include a herbal prescription and diet and lifestyle recommendations.

 To effectively help their patients, medical herbalists will be able to answer questions, provide information and communicate the options available.

-A good herbalist will be able to help you better understand your health concerns, and how they may be related to your diet, environment, lifestyle, and health history.
+A good herbalist can help you better understand your health concerns and how they may be related to your diet, environment, lifestyle, and health history.